m0hamed-alaa/CarND-PID-Control-P8/README.md

 ### P component

 It's is proportional to the cross track error.
-It has direct impact on the trajectory because the cotrol action makes the vehicle correct its direction in proportion to the error.If the proportional gain is high enough , the vehicle will overshoot and the larger values of P , the faster are the oscillations and this causes the vehicle to swivel hard left and right around the target trajectory.
+It has direct impact on the trajectory because the control action makes the vehicle correct its direction in proportion to the error.If the proportional gain `Kp` is high enough , the vehicle will overshoot and the larger the values of `Kp` , the faster are the oscillations and this causes the vehicle to swivel hard left and right around the target trajectory.

 #### The effect of P controller can be watched [here](https://www.youtube.com/watch?v=4Zn5lMgn2UU)